-This topic describes the event management system and event providers in Episerver.
-The events system provides a mechanism for distributing events between IIS applications and Episerver websites in a load-balanced environment.
-The event system in Episerver is provider-based, and you can either use the built-in event provider or develop your own customized one.
+This topic describes the event management system and event providers in Optimizely.
+The events system provides a mechanism for distributing events between IIS applications and Optimizely websites in a load-balanced environment.
+The event system in Optimizely is provider-based, and you can either use the built-in event provider or develop your own customized one.

 Built-in event provider

 The built-in event provider is based on Microsoft Windows Communication Foundation (WCF) and requires some manual WCF configuration steps to enable.
 It uses either UDP broadcasting or TCP, which requires detailed knowledge about ports, firewalls and endpoints.
 To use elastic scaling (adding and removing servers on demand) with the WCF provider, you need to use UPD broadcasting because TCP requires you to manually configure all endpoints.

 Elastic scaling in cloud environments does not work well using the built-in WCF provider since you may not have detailed control over networks and servers.
 An event provider, optimized for Microsoft Azure, is available on NuGet.
 The event provider for Azure uses Service Bus for distributing events and requires no configuration of servers or network details.
 An event provider for Amazon Web Services also is available on NuGet.

 Customized event provider

 Another alternative is to develop your own custom event provider, adapted for your hosting environment.

 For the built-in WCF-based event provider, it is enough to define WCF end-points (as described in Configuring events over WCF), because it is the default provider.